National Socialist Freedom Movement

 The National Socialist Freedom Movement (Nationalsozialistische Freiheitsbewegung, NSFB) or National Socialist Freedom Party (Nationalsozialistische Freiheitspartei, NSFP) was a short-lived political party in Weimar Germany created in April 1924 during the aftermath of the Beer Hall Putsch.
 Adolf Hitler and many Nazi leaders were jailed after the failed coup attempt and the Nazi Party was outlawed in what came to be known as the "lean" or "wilderness years".
 The remaining Nazis formed the NSFB as a legal means of carrying on the party and its ideology.
 Included in this party was the similarly reformed and renamed Frontbann, which was a legal alternative to the SA.

-Eugene Davidson notes that "[t]he Far Right could not agree on much of anything for long, not even on who was the chief enemy", with NSFP Reichstag deputy Reinhold Wulle believing that the Catholics were a greater danger than the Jews.
+Eugene Davidson notes that "[t]he Far Right could not agree on much of anything for long, not even on who was the chief enemy", with NSFP Reichstag deputy Reinhold Wulle believing that the Catholic Church was a greater danger than, Marxists and Jews.
 Wulle told a party gathering in January 1925 that Hitler would never again regain his former authority.
 Hitler himself had given up his leadership of the party during the duration of his imprisonment, telling people who came to see him that the grounds for his decision were that he was overworked writing a voluminous book.
 NSFP leaders Albrecht von Graefe and Erich Ludendorff both quit the NSFP in February 1925, only a little more than a year after it was founded.

 On 27 February 1925, the Nazi Party was reformed after the ban expired in January and Hitler had been released from prison in December 1924.
 The NSFB was then reabsorbed into the Nazi Party.